1989 African Cup of Champions Clubs

 The 1989 African Cup of Champions Clubs was the 25th edition of the annual international club football competition held in the CAF region (Africa), the African Cup of Champions Clubs.
 It determined the 1989 club champion of association football in Africa.

-Raja CA from Morocco won that final, and became for the first time CAF club champion.
+Raja CA from Morocco won that final, against MC Oran from Algeria, and became CAF club champion for the first time.